 Choosing the Right Path

 Laila was selective from the start.
-She turned down Tamil films like Dharma Chakkaram and Kadhal Palli to ensure her debuted as a sole heroine.
-Her decision to prioritize quality over quantity set the tone for her career.
+She turned down Tamil films like Dharma Chakkaram and Kadhal Palli to ensure her debut as a sole heroine.
+Her decision to prioritise quality over quantity set the tone for her career.
 This discernment earned her respect in an industry often driven by volume.

 Rise to Fame in Tamil Cinema